5l1v3r1/Lin8x-Discontinued/README.txt

 - Added the "Download Requirments" section to the Main Menu
 - Fixed All and/or, Major Bugs in the Program

+V.8 - Lin8x made: The Wired-less Update
+- Removed the "Social Engineering" Section from the Main Menu
+- Edited buttons and labels on different sections in order to make them more easier to understand
+- Added Wifite to the "Hacking With Antenna" Section
+- Added Fern Wifi Cracker to the "Hacking With Antenna" Section
+- Added Ghost-Phisher to the "Hacking With Antenna" Section

 ----------------------------------------------------------------------------------------------

 How to install: (Through File)